InstantName123/Discord-bot-templates/README.md

 ###

-<p align="left">My name is InstantName and these are my discord bot templates written in py-cord</p>
+<p align="left">My name is InstantName and these are my discord bot templates using py-cord</p>

 ###